 - Hood to Coast Relay - This Mother Of All Relays is a 199-mile run from Timberline Lodge on Mount Hood to the small town of Seaside, Oregon.
 Watch the 12-runner teams make their way right through downtown Portland on their way!

-September in Portland
+September events in Portland

 - Time-Based Art (TBA) Festival - 10 days of contemporary art of different genres performed by artists from across the world alongside exhibitions, workshops, lectures and other events.